Astemes/astemes-mocking-exercise/docs/15_Prerequisites/Prerequisites.md

 To get started you will need to have LabVIEW installed get the tools setup.
 Follow these steps if you do not already have everything ready.
-Install LabVIEW 2020 or later
+1. Install LabVIEW 2020 or later
-Clone the exercise branch of the repository
+1. Clone the exercise branch of the repository
-Install the tools in the .vipc file found at the top level of the repository If you are new to LUnit, watch the instruction on this link
+1. Install the tools in the .vipc file found at the top level of the repository
+1. If you are new to LUnit, watch the instruction on this [link](https://youtu.be/Cxb1FUIsC04?si=Kdiquu_EesrjtaBA).

 The .vipc file will install LUnit and LMock using VIPM.